-- · Ask about your health and travel - · Ask about medicines you are taking or have taken - Ask about your risk for infections that can be transmitted by blood - especially AIDS and viral hepatitis - · Take your blood pressure, temperature and pulse - Take a blood sample to be sure your blood count is acceptable
+- Ask about your health and medications you are taking or have taken. - Ask if you have traveled to or lived in other countries. - Ask about your risk for infections that can be transmitted by blood especially HIV (which is the virus that causes AIDS), and viral hepatitis. - Take your blood pressure, temperature and pulse. - Take a blood sample to be sure your blood count is acceptable before you donate.